 After completing a solid foundation in Business Management at the undergraduate level, students continue to the MS degree program.
 The MS program further educates students by providing them with advanced knowledge and business skills in business to prepare them to assume leadership roles in management.
 The MS program provides a thorough foundation in business while allowing flexibility for students to explore a wide variety of opportunities within a number of fields.

-As one of the top business schools in Westchester County, Fairfield County and the NYC area, the School of Business serves residential students as well as commuters.
+As one of the top business schools in Westchester County, Fairfield County and the NYC area, the School of Professional Studies serves residential students as well as commuters.

 Students must have at least 75 earned credits to be accepted into the program.
 Candidates need an overall GPA of at least 3.3, have taken coursework to provide a strong foundation of business knowledge, and have at least one recommendation from Manhattanville faculty attesting to the student’s preparedness for graduate level study.

 The BS programs of study in Business Management require students to complete three elective courses in an area of concentration.
 Undergraduate students who are accepted into the dual degree program would fulfill these electives as well as one additional course (which would count toward the degree, but not the major) via 4 of 5 possible graduate level courses in the Marketing Communication Management M.S. program (see below).
 These courses encompass eight core courses which are required to earn the MS degree in Marketing Communication.

 All students in the dual degree program must complete MKMC 5100, MKMC 5101, MKMC 5102 and MSIM 5602 and must also earn a B or better in all MKMC/MGPS coursework to continue in the program and may take no more than one MKMC/MGPS course in the first two semesters of their participation in the program.
 Students may subsequently take up to two MKMC/MGPS courses per semester.